From the province of Lower Saxony to Berlin

 Forced sale

-In 1941, Dresdner Bank also sells the paintings and artefacts that have been transferred to it as security for the loan since 1932.
+In 1941, the Dresdner Bank also sells the paintings and artefacts that had been transferred to it since 1932 as security for the loan.
 The Berlin auction house Hans W. Lange is commissioned with the sale.
 The „J. G. Collection“ is auctioned off there on 25 September 1941.

 Restitutions